eclipse-theia/theia-website/src/docs/theia_ai.md

 Your custom agent can now use the context variables in various ways.
 The context variables are available in the `context` property of the `ChatRequestModel` and apply your custom logic to decide in which way your agent passes the context data to the LLM.

-Your agents can use the variables `#contextSummary` or `#contextDetails`, which resolve to either a list or the full context, in your system message to transfer the attached context to the LLM.
+Your agents can use the predefined variables `#contextSummary` or `#contextDetails` in their prompt, which resolve to either a list or the full context, in your system message to transfer the attached context to the LLM.
 Alternatively, you can use the tool functions `~{context_ListChatContext}` and `~{context_ResolveChatContext}` to allow the LLM obtaining the context on demand.
+Please note that ignoring the context completly in you agent while displaying the context user interface in the chat will likely lead to unexpected user results.

 ### Tool Functions